Alaricdragon/Starlords_Temp/theManyReadmes/FACTION_TEMPLATE.md

 * "canStarlordsJoin": boolean. this determines if this faction can have starlords join or leave it. default value is true.
 *
 * "canPreformDiplomacy": boolean. this determines if this faction can do things like declare war and peace, as well as have others declare war and peace. default is false if this faction is a 'pirate' faction. if nexerlin is installed, default value is determined by nexerlin.
-* "canPreformPolicy": boolean. this determines if this faction can have policy's be voted on. default is false if this faction is a 'pirate' faction.
+* "canPreformPolicy": boolean. this determines if this faction can have policy's be voted on. default is false if this faction is a 'pirate' faction. if nexerlin is installed, default value is determined by nexerlin.
 * "canHoldFeasts": boolean. this determines if this faction can hold feasts or not. default value is true.
 *
 * "canTrade": boolean. this determines if starlords in this faction can trade with others. default value is true